-The old saying that begins ”When in Rome…” doesn’t end with a list of tourist attractions that you simply have to see.
+The old saying that begins ”When in Rome…” doesn’t end with a list of tourist attractions that you have to see.

-The best part of visiting foreign lands is getting wrapped up in a sense of where you are.
+The best part of visiting foreign lands is getting wrapped up in the sense of where you are.
 Here’s what to do in Rome if you want to enjoy your trip to the fullest.

 What to Do in Rome: 11 Things to See and Experience

 Rome is awash with incredible historical buildings, attractions, museums, and galleries, and you should certainly make an effort to see them.

 According to Statista, despite the millions of people that flock to these places, some of the best things to see in Rome are the following:

 The Roman Forum

 However, it’s possible to tour Rome in a day with the right tour guide–check out The Roman Guy.

 Once you’ve ticked off the major sites, you can get down to enjoying Rome as a Roman does.

 After Julus Caesar, gelato is one of Rome’s best-known claims to fame.